telerik/blazor-docs/components/gridlayout/items.md

 The `RowSpan` parameter defines how many rows the item will occupy.

-When you specify the desired `RowSpan`, you should also provide the `Row` that will serve as a start position for the item taking several rows.
+When you set the desired `RowSpan`, you should also set the `Row` parameter to specify the start position for the spanned item.

 >caption Change the row span of the first item with the numeric text box